 Your thesis or dissertation represents the culmination of your research, scholarly, or creative endeavors while at Montana State University.
 A well-prepared document speaks highly of your abilities as a scholar and The Graduate School is available to ensure your thesis or dissertation formatting is of the highest quality.
 It is never too early to reach out to the Formatting Advisor or submit a draft!

-All theses/dissertations are submitted to The Graduate School electronically, known as an ETD.
+All theses and dissertations are submitted to The Graduate School electronically, which is why they are called ETDs (Electronic Theses or Dissertations).
 The Graduate School does not require a bound paper copy of your thesis or dissertation.

-A final copy of your ETD, in pdf format, is to be completed by 5:00 pm on the published deadline, which is typically 14 working days before the end of the semester you graduate.
-Please check The Graduate School Dates & Deadlines page for the exact date each semester.
+When you reach your final semester, please reach out to the Formatting Advisor with any questions you have about your ETD.
+A final PDF of your ETD must be approved by the Formatting Advisor by 5:00 pm on the published deadline, which is typically 14 working days before the end of the semester in which you plan to graduate.
+Please check The Graduate School Dates & Deadlines page for the exact date for each semester.